Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 12. [Finalising Setup](#user-content-Setup_FinalisingSetup)

 ### 1) Building the Galaxy <a name="Setup_BuildingTheGalaxy"></a>
-> I put this step at the beginning of the setup so it can be done in advance by the host.
+> Change from base SA: This step is now at the beginning of the setup so it can be done in advance by the host.

 Choose either: